 Participate in at least one campus or community speaking opportunity related to the GFC experience during the program year – December 2017-May 2018 (example: Panel Discussion, Keynote Speaker, club, organization, etc.).

 Team presentation in August 2018.
-Team solution to an identified challenge directly related to food security for a growing population by 2050 developed at the Global Food Challenge Summit in August 2018.
+Present team proposal that will add value to Land O’Lakes at the Global Food Challenge Summit in August 2018.

 Potential to be offered traditional internship with Land O’Lakes for summer 2019.